-V17U164628
+1170168869 •

 FACILITY: Morbark, LLC SRN / ID: N1701

 LOCATION: 8507 S WINN RD, WINN DISTRICT: Bay City

 CITY: WINN COUNTY: ISABELLA

-CONTACT: Morgan Thane , E H & S Manager ACTIVITY DATE: 09/13/2022
+CONTACT: Madison Roehrs , Safety ACTIVITY DATE: 07/11/2023

 STAFF: Benjamin Witkopp COMPLIANCE STATUS: Compliance SOURCE CLASS: SM OPT OUT

 SUBJECT: Facility Inspection

 RESOLVED COMPLAINTS:

-Ben Witkopp of the Michigan Department of Environment, Great Lakes, and Energy (EGLE) - Air Quality Division (AQD) met with Morgan Thane of Morbark on September 13, 2022.
-Morgan is the Environment, Health, and Safety Manager for the company.
+Ben Witkopp of the Michigan Department of Environment, Great Lakes, and Energy (EGLE) - Air Quality Division (AQD) visited Morbark on July 11, 2023.
 Morbark is located in Isabella County at 8507 South Winn Rd which is west of Shepard and south of Mt Pleasant, Michigan.
 The company has been in business since 1957.
 For most of its history the company was family owned.
 In 2016 the company was sold to Stellex.
 In October 2019 Morbark was purchased from Stellex by the Alamo Group.
 Morbark manufactures a line of heavy equipment for use in the forestry, sawmill, biomass, rental, and tree care markets.
 Morbark produces flails, tree chippers, brush chippers, horizontal and tub grinders etc. Chippers comprise the bulk of the production.
 Operations consist largely of welding, cutting, fabrication, assembly, and painting.
+Morgan Thane was the Environment, Health, and Safety Manager for the company.
+However, she was no longer with the company.
+The company did not have a single point of contact.
+Instead, three people from the company safety group were managing environmental affairs.
+The group was comprised of Madison Roehrs, Jake Davis, and Kelvin Willoughby.

-The facility had a number of active permits in the past though only two of them concerned processes currently in operation.
-The remaining permits were voided.
+The facility has two air permits for the existing operations.
 Permit 511-89E covers the painting operations and was most recently revised on May 19, 2020.
-August 12, 2018 was the latest revision of Permit 138-15 which covers two natural gas fired boilers.
+August 12, 2018, was the latest revision of Permit 138-15 which covers two natural gas fired boilers.
 The company is also subject to the provisions of an Administrative Consent Order (ACO) identified as 2020-15.
 The ACO basically requires the company to comply with its permits and contains provisions for stipulated penalties in case the company is not in compliance.
-The company also had ACO requirements to submit quarterly records for a specific time period which has been completed.
 The company consultant, Fisbeck, formerly Fishbeck, Thompson, Carr, and Huber, developed the record keeping system used by the company.
+Fishbeck also performs evaluations of any new coatings should the need occur.

 The two boilers are not operated at the same time given that the units are identical.
 The units are run alternately.
 The permit has a requirement of maximum heat input capacity of 14.7 MMBTU per hour for each boiler, gas usage records, and references the National Emission Standards for Hazardous Air Pollutants: Industrial, Commercial, and Institutional Boilers Area Sources as specified in 40 CFR 63 Subpart JJJJJJ, 40 CFR 63.
 AQD does not have delegation for the area source MACT.
+Gas usage records indicated the highest usage occurred in January 2023 and was 8,575 mcf.

 Morbark keeps track of building use of natural gas as well as that used by the boilers.
-A 12 month rolling time period record of boiler gas usage is kept as required and had 47.2 MMCF used.
+The most recent 12 month rolling time period of boiler gas usage was 48.482 MCF.
 Each boiler is rated at a maximum of 14.7 MMBTU per hour.

 Permit 511-89E covers the three coating operations.
 FGCOATING has requirements for each coating operation.
 The second portion of the permit (FGFACILITY) concerns the entire facility.
 FGFACILITY contains opt-out limits for hazardous air pollutants (HAPs) on an individual and aggregate basis as well as a specific limit for ethyl benzene.
-The previous permit also contained a specific limit for methyl ethyl ketone but it was eliminated based upon information and evaluation during the most recent permitting activity.